Halyna Hutchins’ death on ‘Rust’ set was ‘completely preventable,’ armorers say: ‘Safety was not prioritized’

 Investigators believe Alec Baldwin’s gun fired a single live round that killed 'Rust' cinematographer Halyna Hutchins and wounded director Joel Souza

-A group of leading on-set armorers and weapon masters working within the motion picture industry are outraged over "the poor choices that were made" on the set of "Rust."
+A group of leading on-set armorers and weapons masters working within the motion picture industry are outraged over "the poor choices that were made" on the set of "Rust."

 According to the statement, the group attributes "this exceptional overall safety record" to the professionalism and skill level of on-set armorers and weapons masters with years of experience working on a set.
-However, it noted that overworked, under-trained, under-supported and under-payed crews working in the film industry are an ongoing issue that needs to be addressed, especially as the number of projects in production continues to increase.
+However, it noted that overworked, under-trained, under-supported and under-payed crews working in the film industry are ongoing issues that need to be addressed, especially as the number of projects in production continues to increase.

 "These safety procedures were developed over time by skilled and experienced professionals, many of whom hold licenses and permits unique to the industry," it shared.
 "These procedures should never be diminished or marginalized in the name of cost-cutting or budget limitations."